DanielNScott/spawn_poly/README.txt

 last_sim        2004        2015           -1
 [end of file]

-Where opiton1, option2, etc are eg NL%IYEARA, NL%IYEARZ etc.
+Where opiton1, option2, etc are eg iyeara, iyearz etc.

 5) Type "python spawn_poly.py" at the command line.